-Wokingham Borough Council is implementing a scheme meaning our foster carers will no longer have to pay council tax as part of a range of benefits and incentives.
+Wokingham Borough Council has implemented a new scheme in 2018, meaning our foster carers no longer have to pay Council Tax as part of a range of benefits and incentives.

 With our carers nearly full to capacity, the search is on to find 10 more local family homes for the growing number of our children in care who want to be fostered close to their families and friends.

 Finding local children local homes